arungeorg97/SLAE-X86/Assignment 7/README.md

 **Assignment 7**

 Create a shellcode crypter

+A crypter is a type of software that can encrypt, obfuscate, and manipulate malware, to make it harder to detect by security programs.

 For this last SLAE assignment, I’ve created a shellcode crypter using the DES encryption using the pyCrypto library in python

 pyCrypto library is a collection of both secure hash functions (such as SHA256 and RIPEMD160), and various encryption algorithms (AES, DES, RSA, ElGamal, etc.)

 Refer:https://pypi.org/project/pycrypto/